pdee/pdee/doc/commands-python-mode.rst

 py-backward-declarations
 ------------------------
-Got to the beginning of assigments resp. statements in current level which don't open blocks.
+Got to the beginning of assigments resp. statements in current level which don’t open blocks.

 py-forward-declarations
 -----------------------
-Got to the end of assigments resp. statements in current level which don't open blocks.
+Got to the end of assigments resp. statements in current level which don’t open blocks.

 py-declarations
 ---------------
-Copy and mark assigments resp. statements in current level which don't open blocks or start with a keyword.
+Copy and mark assigments resp. statements in current level which don’t open blocks or start with a keyword.

-See also `py-statements', which is more general, taking also simple statements starting with a keyword.
+See also ‘py-statements’, which is more general, taking also simple statements starting with a keyword.

 py-kill-declarations
 --------------------